s-r-hama/store-hours-agent/README.md

 The script will output a link to the LangSmith UI where you can inspect:

-Inputs
+* Inputs

-Model outputs
+* Model outputs

-Expected outputs
+* Expected outputs

-Scores
+* Scores

-Full LangGraph execution traces
+* Full LangGraph execution traces

-# ••7.
-Debugging Notes••
+# 7. Debugging Notes

 During development, an evaluation failure occurred: